gurucoyote/c14/doc/RestrainedLoveReadme.txt

 RELEASE NOTES :
 ---------------
+2.07.03.05 (@versionnum = 2070305) by Henri Beauchamp:
+- changed: when deafened and RestrainedLoveShowEllipsis is FALSE, fully skip chat lines instead of displaying empty lines.

 2.07.03.04 (@versionnum = 2070304) by Henri Beauchamp:
 - Inclusion of Marine Kelley's (upcoming) change:
 	- changed : @detach may now be issued by script in child primitives and (un)lock the whole object.